Patricia Carone

-Patricia Ann Carone (born March 21, 1943), also known as Patricia Ann Carone Krebs or Patricia Carone Krebs, is an American high school teacher who became a member of the Pennsylvania House of Representatives during the 1990s.
+Patricia Ann Carone Krebs (born March 21, 1943) is an American high school teacher who became a member of the Pennsylvania House of Representatives during the 1990s.

 Formative years and family

 Born in Greenville, Pennsylvania on March 21, 1943, Patricia Ann Carone graduated from Greenville High School in 1961.
 She then attended Thiel College, earned her Bachelor of Science degree from George Washington University in 1967 and her Master of Arts in history from Georgetown University in 1974.

 She married fellow Pennsylvania House member Edward H. Krebs on November 1, 1996.

 Public service career

 Carone served as an aide in the United States Congress, and was then employed as a high school-level educator who taught government studies for twenty-one years.
 As an educator with the Seneca Valley School District in 1989, Carone researched and produced a video documentary about the community histories of Lancaster and Middle Lancaster for oral history instruction in the Commonwealth of Pennsylvania.
 It was one of four projects recognized that year with an Innovative Teaching Award by the Pennsylvania State Education Association.

 Elected as a delegate to the Democratic National Convention in 1988, she was employed as chair of the social studies department at Seneca Valley High School in February 1990 when she announced her intention to secure her party's nomination to represent the 12th legislative district in the Pennsylvania House of Representatives.
 She was elected to the Pennsylvania House in 1990 as a Democrat, and was then reelected as a Democrat in 1992.

 In 1991, she proposed two bills that would have restricted the ability of power companies to place new, high-voltage power lines near homes and business due to the potential health impacts from electromagnetic field emissions.

 Following her reelection in November 1992, Carone joined forces with her future husband, Rep. Edward H. Krebs, a fellow Democrat and freshman member of the Pennsylvania House, in publicly criticizing the intense campaigning by incumbent Speaker of the House Bob O'Donnell and House Majority Leader Bill DeWeese to be appointed as the next leader of the Pennsylvania House of Representatives.
 Calling it "very disillusioning to return from a tough campaign to face a new kind of campaigning," Carone added: